Frequently Asked Questions:

 To register you must contact the Department of Chemistry and obtain permission.
 In August the Department will check to ensure you have received a final grade of 90%.
 If you do not present the pre-requisite, you will be removed from the class.
 It is then your responsibility to register for an alternate course.

 6. I would like to apply for admission to the Faculty of Pharmacy & Pharmaceutical Sciences after completing one year in Science.
 Is this possible?

-The BSc in Pharmacy is an extremely competitive program and it is difficult to complete all of the requirements in one year.
-In fact, most students complete the pre-requisites over a span of 2 years or more.
+The Pharmacy program is extremely competitive and it is difficult to complete all of the requirements in one year.
+In fact, most students complete the prerequisites over a span of 2 years or more.
 This is mainly due to how courses are offered as well as the competitiveness of the program.

 The exception to this rule is Chemistry 164 which is offered in the fall term of university.
 By taking CHEM 164, you will be able to take both Chemistry 263 and Biochemistry in your winter term of first year.
 To qualify for Chemistry 164 you must present a minimum grade of 90% or higher in Chemistry 30 or equivalent.
 (Senior high school chemistry)